-The value of the average settlement for a broken arm suffered in a car accident is not clear.
+The average settlement value for a broken arm suffered in a Fort Lauderdale car accident is unclear.
 These figures are not publicly available and would not affect the outcome of your settlement in any case.

 The following factors will determine how much compensation you deserve.

 How Your Lawyer will Value Your Settlement

 A lawyer will begin by identifying your losses.
 Covered losses from a car accident can include:

 - Non-emergency medical treatment

 - Pain and suffering